NTSC

+Since the introduction of digital sources (ex: DVD); the term NTSC has been used to refer to digital formats with number of active lines between 480 and 487 having 30 or 29.97 frames per second rate, serving as a digital shorthand to System M. The so-called NTSC-Film standard has a digital standard resolution of 720 × 480 pixel for DVD-Videos, 480 × 480 pixel for Super Video CDs (SVCD, Aspect Ratio: 4:3) and 352 × 240 pixel for Video CDs (VCD).
+The digital video (DV) camcorder format that is equivalent to NTSC is 720 × 480 pixels.
+The digital television (DTV) equivalent is 704 × 480 pixels.

 History

 The National Television System Committee was established in 1940 by the United States Federal Communications Commission (FCC) to resolve the conflicts between companies over the introduction of a nationwide analog television system in the United States.
 In March 1941, the committee issued a technical standard for black-and-white television that built upon a 1936 recommendation made by the Radio Manufacturers Association (RMA).
 Technical advancements of the vestigial side band technique allowed for the opportunity to increase the image resolution.
-The NTSC selected 525 scan lines as a compromise between RCA's 441-scan line standard (already being used by RCA's NBC TV network) and Philco's and DuMont's desire to increase the number of scan lines to between 605 and 800.
+The NTSC selected 525 scan lines as a compromise between RCA's 441-scan line standard (used by RCA's NBC TV network at the time) and Philco's and DuMont's desire to increase the number of scan lines to between 605 and 800.
 The standard recommended a frame rate of 30 frames (images) per second, consisting of two interlaced fields per frame at 262.5 lines per field and 60 fields per second.
-Other standards in the final recommendation were an aspect ratio of 4:3, and frequency modulation (FM) for the sound signal (which was quite new at the time).
+Other standards in the final recommendation were an aspect ratio of 4:3, and frequency modulation (FM) for the sound signal (which was an innovation).

 In January 1950, the committee was reconstituted to standardize color television.
-The FCC had briefly approved a 405-line field-sequential color television standard in October 1950, which was developed by CBS.
+The FCC had briefly approved a 405-line field-sequential color television standard in October 1950, which had been developed by CBS.
 The CBS system was incompatible with existing black-and-white receivers.
 It used a rotating color wheel, reduced the number of scan lines from 525 to 405, and increased the field rate from 60 to 144, but had an effective frame rate of only 24 frames per second.
 Legal action by rival RCA kept commercial use of the system off the air until June 1951, and regular broadcasts only lasted a few months before manufacture of all color television sets was banned by the Office of Defense Mobilization in October, ostensibly due to the Korean War.
+A variant of the CBS system was later used by NASA to broadcast pictures of astronauts from space.
 CBS rescinded its system in March 1953, and the FCC replaced it on December 17, 1953, with the NTSC color standard, which was cooperatively developed by several companies, including RCA and Philco.